 PRAM stands as an abstract model virtualizing any parallel architecture.
-In order to describe PRAM algorithms, we need an elementary programming language which leads to easy description of algorithms.
+In order to describe PRAM algorithms, we need an elementary programming language which leads to an easy description of algorithms.

-Sine evaluation of a parallel algorithm is directly related to the analysis of DFG, a sequential description should be sufficient since data-dependencies appear implicitly: each read access to a location gets the value put by the last write in a sequential execution.
-However, two characteristics, which not appear in a sequential description, are to be taken in account:
+Since the evaluation of a parallel algorithm is directly related to the analysis of DFG, a sequential description should be sufficient thanks to the implicit appearance of data-dependencies: each read access to a location gets the value put by the last write in a sequential execution.
+However, two characteristics, which do not appear in a sequential description, are to be taken into account: